Cupric Canyon Capital

 “First metal is expected in 2021 at a rate of 60,000 tonnes annually.”

 LIFE OF DENNIS

-Bartlett was something of a Phelps Dodge lifer until he made a break for it as founding CEO of Cupric Canyon.
+Bartlett spent most of his career at Phelps Dodge until making the life-changing decision to found his own company in Cupric Canyon.
 He holds a BSc in mining engineering from the University of Arizona and an MBA from Western New Mexico University.
 In addition to Cupric Canyon responsibilities, he sits on the board of PolyMet Mining Corporation.